Statement

 House Of Money For Men

 Perfume Parlour House Of Money For Men is an Eau de Parfum launched in 2003.
-House Of Money For Men opens with Citrus, Tea, Green, and Grass, settles into a heart of Violet Leaf and Tea, and dries down to a base of Sandalwood, Vetiver, and Cedar.
+House Of Money For Men opens with Citrus, Green, and Grass, settles into a heart of Violet Leaf and Tea, and dries down to a base of Cedar, Sandalwood, and Vetiver.
 Perfume Parlour's House Of Money For Men carries a Statement verdict, a green-led wear.

 House of Money recreates Bond No.9's Chez Bond - that dry, relentlessly green herbal-tea fresh with a Green Irish Tweed lineage.
 The dupe captures the leafy citrus-tea opening and the woody-vetiver drydown well, though it loses a little of the original's airy refinement.
 A clean, affordable green daily-driver.